Erectile Dysfunction

 • ED combined with other issues such as gut problems, fatigue, or weight gain.

-What doctors look for in 2025
+What doctors look for

 • Blood tests to check testosterone and hormone balance.